 If only the front or rear of the vehicle is to be raised, place the chocks in front and behind each wheel not being raised in order to stabilize the vehicle.

 Lower the vehicle by reversing the lifting sequence.

-Read all of Section A and this section before attempting any procedure.
-Pay particular attention to all Notices, Cautions, Dangers and Warnings.
+Read all of Section B and this section before attempting any procedure.
+Pay particular attention to Notices, Cautions, Warnings and Dangers

 TABLE OF CONTENTS FOR SECTION 'C'